byucsl/gnumap/README.md

-# GNUMAP: Genomic Next-generation Universal MAPper version 4.0
+# GNUMAP: Genomic Next-generation Universal MAPper version 4.0 for MacOS

+This is tested on MacOS Sierra 10.12.3

 ## Installation